indigane/cardsort/README.md

 -----

-I am considering adding analysis tools.
-If you're interested, you can discuss [in this issue](https://github.com/indigane/cardsort/issues/2).
+Analysis tools are in development.
+If you're interested, you can take a look at the [current progress](https://indigane.github.io/cardsort/analysis.html) and discuss [in the issues page](https://github.com/indigane/cardsort/issues/2).

 ## Demo